Tax Planning in Lincoln, NE

 • $21,900 for head of household

-If your deductible expenses are higher than these thresholds, itemizing—adding each eligible deduction individually—may be beneficial.
+If your deductible expenses exceed these amounts, you may benefit from itemizing your deductions, where you list each eligible deduction separately.
 The drawback is that itemizing can be time-consuming and requires proof of each deduction.
-A financial planner in Lincoln, NE can help determine whether taking the standard deduction or itemizing is more beneficial.
+A financial planner in Lincoln, NE can help determine whether taking the standard deduction or itemizing is more advantageous.

 • Review Your Retirement Accounts —

-Roth IRAs and Traditional IRAs both present unique tax benefits.
-A traditional IRA allows for contributions that may be deductible, with taxes deferred until you withdraw funds.
+Roth IRAs and Traditional IRAs both offer tax benefits, but in distinct ways.
+With a traditional IRA, your contributions may be deductible, and you defer taxes until you take distributions.
 On the other hand, Roth IRAs do not offer a deduction for contributions, yet allow your money to grow tax-free.
 The best option depends on your individual financial picture and tax outlook.
-For example, if you anticipate higher taxes in the future, you might consider transferring money from a traditional IRA to a Roth IRA—a process known as a Roth conversion—paying taxes now but securing future tax-free growth.
+If you expect future tax rates to increase, a Roth conversion, or moving funds from a traditional IRA to a Roth IRA, might be wise to lock in tax-free growth while paying taxes upfront.

 If you have a 401(k) plan with your employer, you can defer income from your paycheck directly to your 401(k).
 The 401(k) contribution limit for 2024 is $23,000, along with an additional $7,500 for individuals 50 or older.